jannikmi/timezonefinder/README.rst

     w/ numa: 0:00:02.688353
     40.2 times faster

-(this is not inlcuded in my tests because one cannot automatically enable and disable Numba)
+(this is not inlcuded in my tests)

 Known Issues
 ============

 All points in Lesotho are counted to the 'Africa/Johannesburg' timezone instead of 'Africa/Maseru'.
 I am pretty sure this is because it is completely surrounded by South Africa and in the data the area of Lesotho is not excluded from this timezone.
-So actually this is a mistake in the data not my algorithms and the consequences are too small for me to fix this issue (those two timezones have the same utc-offset anyway).

 Same for the small usbekish enclaves in Kirgisitan and some points in the Arizona Dessert (some weird rules apply here).

-Again: Write me if this matters to you.
-This would encourage me to work on it.
+Those are mistakes in the data not my algorithms and in order to fix this I would need check for and then separately handle these special cases.
+This would not only slow down the algorithms, but also make them ugly.

 Contact